 My Experience With PAA Epic Peppermint Shave Soap

 When I was a small child my grandmother kept a peppermint plant on her front porch.
 One day I asked her what the plant was and she said, “Peppermint.
 Rub a leaf between your thumb and forefinger then bring your hand to your nose.”
 I did and my little kid’s mind was blown….

-The scent is somewhere between the “sweet” peppermint note of The Art Of Shaving peppermint shave cream (or the strong “mint ice cream” of Cyril Salter mint shave cream), and the “herbal” peppermint note of Taylor Of Old Bond Street peppermint shaving cream.
+The scent is somewhere between the”mint ice cream” smell of Cyril Salter mint shave cream and the “herbal” peppermint note of Taylor Of Old Bond Street peppermint shaving cream.

-PAA Peppermint uses their excellent “ultra-premium” CK6 formulation base.
+PAA Epic Peppermint uses their excellent “ultra-premium” CK6 formulation base.
 With the correct amount of water (I think it’s a fairly “thirsty” shave soap) it produces a voluminous, thick lather that resembles yogurt, even in my “hard” water.
-I find both the cushion/protection and the lubrication aspects outstanding.
+Like other PAA CK6 shave soaps I find both the cushion/protection and the lubrication aspects outstanding.
 The post-shave feel on the skin is also noteworthy.

 Peppermint does not produce the same strength of cooling effect that menthol (or its synthetic equivalents) has.
 Which makes sense because menthol is derived from mints.
 I do get a mild cooling from this shave soap though nothing dramatic (but see my comments on the aftershave below!)

 I also got some PAA Peppermint “Star Jelly” aftershave gel.
 The “Star Jelly” aftershaves are slightly thicker than most balms I’ve used (and similar in consistency to the St. James of London aftershave gels), and perform well.